 Kentucky prison reform is a well-known issue in the state.
 After all, since 1985, Kentucky has increased its prison population by almost 300%, Budd pointed out.
 That estimate aligns with figures from the public policy think tank Prison Policy Initiative.

 “A lot of this has to do with our war on drugs,” he said.
 “We [our society] love to swing the pendulum and go with these zero-tolerance-type policies — or all or nothing.
-So we, back in the Regan era, said, ‘Drugs are bad.’
+So we, back in the Reagan era, said, ‘Drugs are bad.’
 And we said, ‘Anybody who sells drugs needs to be put in prison for a long time.’
 And then we created these ‘three strikes and you’re out’ laws.”

-As a result, minor offenders of selling marijuana can receive felonies if the quantity is large enough or if it’s packaged for distribution.
+As a result, minor offenders selling marijuana can receive felonies if the quantity is large enough or if it’s packaged for distribution.
 The third time, an extra 20-year sentence is tacked on.

 “So, we have a lot of these people who are incarcerated who are non-violent offenders,” Budd added.
-“We’re not talking about the people who are selling drugs and killing people or assaulting them, or anything like that.
+“We’re not talking about the people who are selling drugs and killing people or assaulting them or anything like that.
 We’re just talking about the average guy on the street selling [drugs].
 We swung the pendulum so far, and we have a lot of people that are incarcerated for the sale of drugs.
-Don’t get me wrong — drugs are bad, and there’s a lot of things that lead to it, but we’ve went kind of far if you ask me . . .
+Don’t get me wrong — drugs are bad, and there’s a lot of things that lead to it, but we’ve gone kind of far if you ask me . . .
 That’s just my personal opinion.”

 Prison overcrowding leads to other problems.
 For instance, Budd referenced a news story about a 17-year-old who committed a second violent offense after initially being let out on a home incarceration program because there was no room in the prisons.
 There are “violent offenders sitting at home while a guy who was selling a bag of dope on the corner is spending 20 years in prison,” he said.